382 Pleasant St, Hanson, MA 02341, USA

 Both Upper Burrage Pond and Lower Burrage Pond offer excellent shoreline fishing from the main dike.
 The ponds are very shallow (3-4 feet) and weed-filled, and thus difficult to navigate in the summer months.
 Canoes and small car-top boats can be carried in, but it’s a long walk!
 Hunting opportunities (in season) include waterfowl in the marsh and bog areas, and deer in the woods.

-There are more than 10 miles of public trails on the property.
-They are primarily the broad and flat dirt roads commonly found around cranberry bogs.
+There are more than 10 miles of public trails on the property, including a section of the Bay Circuit Trail.
+The trails are primarily the broad and flat dirt roads commonly found around cranberry bogs.
 This is easy walking, and a popular spot for horses and leashed dogs.
 There is a second entrance on Elm Street in Hanson, and another on Elm Street in Halifax.
 Additional access via the Indian Crossway Conservation Area on Crooker Place in Hanson.

 Habitats and Wildlife